harel147/sdm/README.rst

 More details can be found in
 `our paper on xxx <https://arxiv.org/******>`_:

-Mendelman, H, Talmon, R, *add paper name here*
+First author, second author, *add paper name here*

 ----------
 Installing